Airbus CEO lashes out at Austria over fraud probe

 A coalition of Austria's conservative People's Party and the far-right Freedom Party picked Eurofighter in 2003 over rival offers from Saab (SAABb.ST) and Lockheed Martin (LMT.N), stressing the value of industrial deals for Austrian firms.

-Enders, 58, has clashed with European governments, notably Germany, over defense issues in the past, but the latest row marks an unusually direct confrontation with a state customer.
+Enders, 58, has clashed with European governments, notably Germany, over defence issues in the past, but the latest row marks an unusually direct confrontation with a state customer.

 Calling the claims "cheap election rhetoric," he said: "We will not let part of the Austrian government use us as a punching bag that it can beat to score cheap political points".